Banana Shpeel

 Banana Shpeel was a touring stage show created by Cirque du Soleil which premiered on November 19, 2009, at the Chicago Theater.
 The vaudeville-based show was directed by David Shiner, who also created Koozå.
-The show lasted a less than a year, only playing in Chicago, New York City, and Toronto.
+The show lasted less than a year, only playing in Chicago, New York City, and Toronto.
 The show was cancelled in 2010, due to its poor reviews and many complications.